- COVID-19 Testing

 - Standing Order - COVID-19 Testing for Asymptomatic (PDF)

-Community testing, a cornerstone of the KDHE COVID-19 Testing Strategy, allows trusted organizations to provide testing to their communities in partnership with a KDHE contracted lab.
+Community testing, a cornerstone of the KDHE COVID-19 Testing Strategy, allows trusted organizations to provide testing to their communities in partnership with KDHE and the Kansas Health and Health and Environmental Lab.
 Organizations may choose the program that best matches their own testing approach to maximize impact, either the Community Testing Partner or Volunteer Testing Program.
 Learn more.

 Screening for COVID-19 in long-term care facilities provides rapid provision of care and outbreak management to communities who are especially vulnerable.
 Facilities can use state sponsored tests for regular COVID-19 screening of staff, residents and visitors.
 Learn more.